-Your deposit is held for the duration of your licence, to cover any rent arrears, damages and additional charges* you may have incurred.
+A small deposit of £100 is held for the duration of your licence, to cover any rent arrears, damages and additional charges* you may have incurred.

 You will receive an inventory when you arrive which we encourage you to complete and return.
 This will help the process at the end of the licence period should there be any dispute.

 Your room should be returned in the same condition it was provided at the start of the licence period, allowing for fair wear and tear.

 Deposits will be refunded within 28 days if there are no deductions to be made.
-You will be notified of any proposed deductions, in which case please allow up to 8 weeks for your remaining deposit to be refunded pending any dispute.
+You will be notified of any proposed deductions, in which case please allow up to eight weeks for your remaining deposit to be refunded pending any dispute.

 Be a good neighbour

 We want the University of Hertfordshire to make a valuable contribution to our local community.
 Our environment, neighbours and local businesses are important to us.
 Hatfield has been our home for a long time, and we hope that you too will feel at home here.
 We ask you to share our values.
 To be respectful of the people who live and work here.
 To care for our environment.
 To be mindful of your behaviour when out and about.
 Every new generation of students who come to Hatfield have an opportunity to make a positive impact.
 We hope that your time at university will hold some of your happiest memories, and that you will remember Hatfield fondly.

 It's likely that when you move into your halls of residence, it will be the first time you have lived with flatmates.
 We're all different, have different personalities, skills and ways we contribute.
 The most important thing is that we all belong.
 Spend time getting to know your flatmates.
 A lot of problems can be easily solved by talking honestly, listening and being respectful.

 To help make your halls of residence a happy home, read our code of conduct, campus guides (for both College Lane and de Havilland), and your licence agreement.
 Remember you can always talk through any problems with our residential assistants and student support teams.